Deutsche Boerse's NYSE deal seen heading for the rocks

 "The commissioners have rarely voted against the case team's recommendation, so the probability of the deal going through now drops to 20 percent," UBS analyst Arnaud Gilbat said in a note on Wednesday.

-A source told Reuters on Tuesday that European Commission antitrust chief Joaquin Almunia and his case team would recommend blocking a merger which would create the world's largest exchange operator.
+A source told Reuters on Tuesday that European Commission antitrust chief Joaquin Almunia and his case team will recommend blocking a merger which would create the world's largest exchange operator.

-The European Commission's Directorate General (DG) for competition on Wednesday declined to comment on its potential ruling, but Niederauer told his employees to expect bad news.

-"We have not received a formal decision from DG competition, but it certainly appears, if you look at all the news reports, that the preliminary conclusion they have reached will be to recommend that the proposed merger with DB be prohibited," the transcript said.

-"Specifically their assertions are that the derivatives industry is not global and that the over-the-counter and exchange traded derivatives markets are not converging and therefore do not compete," Niederauer further said, according to the transcript.

-"I think that's the conclusion that results from a fundamentally flawed technical analysis that ignores the realities of the marketplace that we live and work in every day," Niederauer continued.

-Deutsche Boerse and NYSE now plan to bypass the antitrust ruling and appeal directly to the so-called college of 27 commissioners, who are expected to meet early next month.
+Deutsche Boerse plans to bypass the antitrust ruling and appeal directly to the so-called college of 27 commissioners, who are expected to meet early next month.

-Niederauer said the benefits of a deal included 3 billion euros (2.49 billion pounds) in capital efficiencies for clients, and more than 2 billion euros in annual cost-savings for end users.

 The head of trading at a large European investment bank in London said both exchange operators had not done enough to sway European regulators.